 Much like other nut milks, it can be easily swapped in for milk in many different recipes.
 You can use it in cold desserts like pudding or ice cream or even add it to your morning bowl of cereal for a quick and convenient vegan milk alternative.

 Commercial oat milk is often enriched with both calcium and vitamin D, two important micronutrients that play a central role in bone health.
-Approximately 99 percent of the calcium in your body is found in your bones and is used to regulate bone development and maintenance.
-(3a) Meanwhile, vitamin D works to enhance the absorption of calcium to boost bone health even more.
-(3b)
+Approximately 99 percent of the calcium in your body is found in your bones.
+Meanwhile, vitamin D works to enhance the absorption of calcium to boost bone health.

 Upping your intake of both calcium and vitamin D is often recommended in the treatment of conditions like osteoporosis to help keep your bones strong.
-(4) According to a review out of the University of Cologne’s West-German Osteoporosis Center in Germany, having low levels of calcium and vitamin D may result in an increase in the breakdown of bone cells, plus a higher risk of bone weakness and fractures.
-(5)
+According to a medical review, having low levels of calcium and vitamin D may result in an increase in the breakdown of bone cells, plus a higher risk of bone weakness and fractures.

 When you start feeling a bit under the weather, oat milk may not be the first thing you reach for.
 However, you can start incorporating it into your diet regularly to help boost your immune system.

 Most commercial oat milks are a great source of vitamin D and vitamin A, two nutrients that are essential when it comes to enhancing immunity and warding off illness and infection.
-Studies show that vitamin D is linked directly to immune cell function, and a deficiency may even be associated with a higher risk of autoimmune conditions, like type 1 diabetes, Crohn’s disease and multiple sclerosis.
-(6) Similarly, vitamin A can alter the immune response and may help improve the outcomes for certain types of infectious disease.
-(7)
+Studies show that vitamin D is linked directly to immune cell function, and a deficiency may even be associated with a higher risk of autoimmune conditions.

-So how does oat milk measure up against conventional milk, and how does it compare to other popular milk substitutes, such as almond milk?
+So how does oat milk measure up against almond milk?